 Consumers Like Today’s New Retail Food Formats

 Trader Joe's and Whole Foods have created Ready-2-Eat and Heat-N-Eat fresh prepared food items with qualitative differentiation as an entity with identity that has help propel them into Ready-2-Eat fresh prepared food leadership.
 In fact recent research shows that both Trader Joe's and Whole Foods are each known for high quality (restaurant quality) Ready-2-Eat and Heat-N-Eat foods with distinctive offerings.
-More important each is leading with innovative products and package size that create value and have positioned each chain as a for meal components customized and personalized for immediate consumption or mix and matched for a meal time at home.
+More important each is leading with innovative products and package size that create value and have positioned each chain as a food shopping destination for meal components customized and personalized for immediate consumption or mix and matched for a meal time at home.
 In short they are stealing your customers.

 Walgreens fresh prepared food i s restaurant quality and priced less than Panera Bread or Corner Bakery CAFE.
 Both Panera Bread and Corner Bakery CAFE thrive in urban locations.
 Walgreens is now growing price, quality and speed of service advantages over legacy retailers.
 Legacy restaurant chains must reconsider the speed at which they evolve and adapt or non-traditional outlets will capture profits margins as well.

 Traditional views of meals and mealtime can pretty much be discarded.
 Legacy retailers waiting for the "next big thing" to copy simply might be out of luck this time.
 Legacy food retailers may not like to be first movers very much but it may prove that waiting too long will not work this time.

 Product, Packaging, Placement, Portability and Price